FoamScience/FoamScience.github.io/_posts/2018-08-24-vim-openfoam-power-part1.md

 ## Your own VIM scripts

-While reading this blog post, we'll write a very small VIM script, called `customFoam.vim`, that is capable of doing a couple of things:
+In this blog post, we'll write a very small VIM script, called `customFoam.vim`, that is capable of doing a couple of things:

 - It needs to be aware of the current file's FileType.